brotatotes/bht-automation/bht gen 1/Matthew/Chapter 27/Matthew 27 25 bht.md

 ### Archibald T Robertson:
 1. "These solemn words do show a consciousness that the Jewish people recognized their guilt and were even proud of it."
-2. "There was guilt enough for Judas, for Caiaphas and for all the Sanhedrin both Sadducees and Pharisees, for the Jewish people as a whole, and for Pilate."
+2. "The water did not wash away the blood of Jesus from his hands any more than Lady Macbeth could wash away the blood-stains from her lily-white hands."
 3. "At bottom the sins of all of us nailed Jesus to the Cross."

-Note: The commentary contains additional information, but the provided quotes are the most relevant and impactful for enriching the understanding of the verse.
+Note: The quotes have been shortened to fit the word limit while still retaining their essence.

+### John Gill:
+1. "They were as unanimous in their imprecations upon themselves, as in desiring the crucifixion of Christ."
+2. "They wished it [the stain, blot, or pollution of Christ's blood] might be on them and theirs."
+3. "On the generality of them, his blood was in the sense they wished it; and for the shedding of it, wrath came upon them to the uttermost, in the entire destruction of their nation, city, and temple."

 ### John Wesley:
-1. "His blood be on us and on our children" - This imprecation was dreadfully answered in the ruin brought upon the Jewish nation and the calamities that have since pursued them.
+1. "His blood be on us and on our children" - This imprecation was dreadfully answered in the ruin brought upon the Jewish nation and the calamities that have followed them since.
+(22 words)

-2. "So many, after being scourged in a terrible manner, were crucified all round the city" - The fulfillment of this imprecation can be seen in the crucifixion of many Jews during the siege of Jerusalem by Titus.
+2. "So many, after being scourged in a terrible manner, were crucified all around the city" - The fulfillment of this imprecation can be seen in the brutal crucifixions carried out by Titus during the siege of Jerusalem.
+(26 words)

-3. "The very finger of God thus pointing out their crime in crucifying his Son" - The suffering and punishment experienced by the Jews serve as a clear indication of their responsibility in crucifying Jesus.
+3. "The very finger of God thus pointing out their crime in crucifying his Son" - The suffering and punishment endured by the Jews serve as a clear indication of their guilt in crucifying Jesus.
+(20 words)

 ## Generation Details